usaid-cs/yesterday-i-learned/investing.md

 - There is a overvalued/undervalued indicator for stocks in general: [Market Cap to GDP ratio](https://www.investopedia.com/terms/m/marketcapgdp.asp).
 [If total market cap was $20 trillion and GDP was the same, stocks would be considered fairly valued (eg; $20 trillion / $20 trillion = 1 {ie; 100%}).](https://www.forbes.com/sites/mikepatton/2020/08/18/us-stock-market-hits-record-77-overvalued/amp/) This indicator is affected by the fact that the stock market is not the economy, so there can be some disconnect between the two.
 - When a company announces a n-for-1 stock split (i.e. you get n new stocks for each 1 stock you had), *buy* for three reasons: it usually means the stock price is going up, there will always be [idiots](https://www.reddit.com/r/wallstreetbets/comments/ifju39/robinhood_really_keeping_it_simple_for_us_retards/) who think they will get n new stocks *at the same price* and buy in, AND because [a different group of idiots](https://old.reddit.com/r/investing/comments/ijzxrp/tesla_opens_up_at_440_post_split_and_soars_12_to/g3h6l31/) think the stock, which was at say $2000, is now "on sale" for $400.
 Historically, forward stock splits like that typically results in a brief rise in price, and then a subsequent drop.
 - On [borrowing money to buy stocks](https://old.reddit.com/r/investing/comments/633fhe/buying_high_dividend_yield_stocks_on_margin_smart/dfr95iw/): "The problem is that you're going to increase your exposure to risk while increasing your returns less than proportionally. ...
 In the long run, this effect is fairly dramatic, and the leverage will cost more than you think."
 In other words, if you borrow at 5% interest, you better know for sure your *minimum gain* is 5%.
 Which you can't say for anything.
+- **Speculating**: buying a company's stocks when the company isn't making a profit.
+- Look at a company's political climate in addition to what the company's competition is doing.

 #### [To sell](http://www.investopedia.com/financial-edge/0412/5-tips-on-when-to-sell-your-stock.aspx)